 - Patrons are asked to only work on one project at a time if anyone else is waiting to use a machine.

-- The makerspace closes 30 minutes before the library closes.
+- The Makerspace closes 30 minutes before the library closes.
 All work must be completed no later than 30 minutes before the library closes.
 No project can be left running while the library is closed.
 The library assumes no responsibility for material costs associated with incomplete projects.

-- Use of the makerspace computers and machines are limited to 2 hours per day per piece of equipment.
+- Use of the Makerspace computers and machines are limited to 2 hours per day per piece of equipment.
 Patrons may ask reference staff members for extensions.
 The library reserves the right to extend or reduce patron usage at its sole discretion.

-- Patrons are not permitted to use the Makerspace to create materials that violate local, state, or federal laws or regulations; look like, function as, or appear to function as weapons or parts thereof; or may be construed as obscene or otherwise inappropriate for the Library environment.
+- Patrons are not permitted to use the Makerspace to create materials that violate local, state, or federal laws or regulations; look like, function as, or appear to function as weapons or parts thereof; or may be construed as obscene or otherwise inappropriate for the library environment.

 - Procedures

-- Patrons must inform library staff of any incident that occurs in the makerspace including any instances of tools or equipment not working or becoming unsafe to use.
+- Patrons must inform library staff of any incident that occurs in the Makerspace including any instances of tools or equipment not working or becoming unsafe to use.

 - Age requirements